CommodoreOS/PCUAE/README.md

 New site finally here... https://projectcarouselusb.eu I changed my mind about having a site, it needs one, downloads are availble there too and other goodies.. :) you have to register on the site to download files and have access to the site.

-Showing the file has a virus but a false positive, anitviuses allways says it has the same virus(Trojan:Script/Wacatac.H!ml) when it don't have one, it because it can see scripts in it and its getting confused, if it looked properly it would see the scrits are for Linux only not Windows.
+Showing the file has a virus but a false positive, anitviuses allways says it has the same virus(Trojan:Script/Wacatac.H!ml) when it don't have one, it because it can see scripts in it and its getting confused, if it looked properly it would see the scripts are for Linux only not Windows.
 ![PCUAE VIRUS NOT](https://i.ibb.co/72PWzd7/Screenshot-2023-05-17-215743.jpg)

 There is now nothing in PCUAE that not allowed to be in it, all software like `Amiga Games Selector` and `Pandory for THEA500` is not included but you can download them in the PCUAE Menu using there download links, you have to add them yourself to `THEA500-USB-MENU folder`, thats really easy to do, `you just unpack there .ZIP file` to the `THEA500-USB-MENU folder` once they have been downloaded via the `PCUAE Menu` and they are then installed.